XRPLF/xrpl.js/docs/index.md

 `prepareCheckCash(address: string, checkCash: object, instructions: object): Promise<object>`

 Prepare a Check cashing transaction.
 This redeems a Check to receive up to the amount authorized by the corresponding CheckCreate transaction.
-The prepared transaction must subsequently be [signed](#sign) and [submitted](#submit).
+The prepared transaction can then be [signed](#sign) and [submitted](#submit).

 ### Parameters